 We here at DeckStainHelp.com are proud to be the internet’s number one reference for all things wood deck restoration related.
-In this article, we talk strategy for picking out the perfect color for your wood stain project.
+In this article, we talk strategy for picking out the perfect color for your wood stain project in 2019.
 We are always looking for ways to engage with our readers, so we appreciate your input, questions, and pictures by leaving a comment below.

 Deck Stain Color Ideas for Exterior Wood